Douglas A-1 Skyraider: Design and development

 The Navy AD series was initially painted in ANA 623 glossy sea blue, but during the 1950s, following the Korean War, the color scheme was changed to light gull gray and white (Fed Std 595 27875).
 Initially using the gray and white Navy scheme, by 1967 the USAF began to paint its Skyraiders in a camouflaged pattern using two shades of green, and one of tan.

-Used by the US Navy over Korea and Vietnam, the A-1 was a primary close air support aircraft for the USAF and RVNAF during the Vietnam War.
+Used by the USN over Korea and Vietnam, the A-1 was a primary close air support aircraft for both the USAF and RVNAF during the Vietnam War.
 The A-1 was famous for being able to take hits and keep flying thanks to armor plating around the cockpit area for pilot protection.
-It was replaced beginning in the mid-1960s by the Grumman A-6 Intruder as the Navy's primary medium-attack plane in supercarrier-based air wings; however Skyraiders continued to operate from the smaller s.
+It was gradually replaced from the mid-1960s onwards by the Grumman A-6 Intruder as the USN's primary medium-attack plane in supercarrier-based air wings; however Skyraiders continued to operate from the smaller s.

 The Skyraider went through seven versions, starting with the AD-1, then AD-2 and AD-3 with various minor improvements, then the AD-4 with a more powerful R-3350-26WA engine.
 The AD-5 was significantly widened, allowing two crew to sit side-by-side (this was not the first multiple-crew variant, the AD-1Q being a two-seater and the AD-3N a three-seater); it also came in a four-seat night-attack version, the AD-5N.
 The AD-6 was an improved AD-4B with improved low-level bombing equipment, and the final production version AD-7 was upgraded to an R-3350-26WB engine.

 For service in Vietnam, USAF Skyraiders were fitted with the Stanley Yankee extraction system, which acted in a similar manner to an ejection seat, though with twin rockets extracting the pilot from the cockpit.

 In addition to serving in Korea and Vietnam as an attack aircraft, the Skyraider was modified to serve as a carrier-based airborne early warning aircraft, replacing the Grumman TBM-3W Avenger.
-It fulfilled this function in the USN and Royal Navy, being replaced by the Grumman E-1 Tracer and Fairey Gannet, respectively, in those services.
+It fulfilled this function with both the USN and Royal Navy (RN) before being replaced by the Grumman E-1 Tracer and Fairey Gannet, respectively, in those services.

 Skyraider production ended in 1957 with a total of 3,180 having been built.
-In 1962, the existing Skyraiders were redesignated A-1D through A-1J and later used by both the USAF and the Navy in the Vietnam War.
+In 1962, the existing Skyraiders were redesignated A-1D through A-1J and later used by both the United States Air Force (USAF) and the USN in the Vietnam War.